 Management can turn a good investment to extraordinary with skilled capital allocation.
 We assess management by analyzing the following:

 • Mergers & acquisitions success

 Tax Free Savings Account

 A Tax-Free Savings Account (TFSA) can be an effective way to save for the future, even for those who are only able to save a little every year.
 Your savings will grow more quickly in a TFSA due to the fact that you do not pay any tax on the earnings.
 You also do not pay any tax on your withdrawals.

 Registered Retirement Savings Plan

-A Registered Retirement Savings Plan (RRSP) is a savings account which offers you a simple way to put money away for your retirement.
-Key features of an RRSP include tax free accumulation of investments savings within the RRSP and all eligible contributions made to an RRSP are tax deductible.
+A Registered Retirement Savings Plan (RRSP) is a savings account and personal investment that offers you a simple way to put money away for your retirement.
+Key features of an RRSP include tax-free accumulation of investment savings within the RRSP and all eligible contributions made to an RRSP are tax-deductible.

 Registered Education Savings Plan

-An Registered Education Savings Plan (RESP) provides an excellent investment vehicle to save for your children’s post secondary education.
-Like an RRSP or TFSA, money deposited into an RESP grows tax free, giving you the opportunity to grow your savings quicker while taking advantage of both Provincial (if available) and Federal Savings Grants.
+A Registered Education Savings Plan (RESP) provides an excellent investment vehicle to save for your children’s post-secondary education.
+Like an RRSP or TFSA, money deposited into an RESP grows tax-free, giving you the opportunity to grow your savings quicker while taking advantage of both Provincial (if available) and Federal Savings Grants.